ArduPilot/ardupilot_wiki/common/source/docs/common-ads-b-receiver.rst

 If you are using one of the UARTs on your board which defaults to MAVLink (i.e. Telem1, Telem2 on a Pixhawk) then the default settings will work fine for the PingRx.
 Alternatively you can connect the Ping to one of the other UARTs, such as the GPS UART (if it is unused) or the serial4/5 UART.
 In that case you will need to configure the UART as MAVLink at a baudrate of 57600.

-For example, if you plugged the Ping into "serial4/5" on a Pixhawk you would set:
+For example, if you plugged the Ping into a UART designated as SERIAL4 on the autopilot, you would set:

 -  :ref:`SERIAL4_PROTOCOL <SERIAL4_PROTOCOL>` to 1 (meaning MAVLink)
 -  :ref:`SERIAL4_BAUD <SERIAL4_BAUD>` 57 (meaning 57600)